fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/meeting-transcription-captions.md

 > [!NOTE]
 > When organizers turn off Microsoft 365 Copilot in Teams meetings and events, recording and transcription are also turned off.
 To learn more about Copilot, see [Manage Microsoft 365 Copilot in Teams meetings and events](copilot-teams-transcription.md).

 Microsoft Teams offers transcription and live captions to enhance accessibility and engagement during meetings and events.
-Transcription creates a written record of what was said during a meeting or event.
+Transcription creates a real-time written record of what was said during a meeting or event.
 Participants can view the transcript after the meeting along with timestamps and speaker attribution.
 Live captions provide real-time subtitles during the meeting.
+Teams doesn't save captions.

 As an admin, you can manage whether your users can use and access transcripts and captions for Teams meetings and events.

-## Transcription
+## Live transcription

-This setting combines both per-organizer and per-user policies to control the availability of captions and transcription features during the playback of Teams meeting recordings.
+This policy setting is both a per-organizer and per-user policy.
 For meetings and events to include transcripts, the organizer must have this setting turned on.
 The user who starts the recording or transcript must also have this setting turned on for these features to function properly with their recording.

-When transcription is turned on, users have a written copy of what was said during the meeting.
+When live transcription is turned on, users have a real-time written copy of the meeting's conversation.
 After the meeting, users can find the searchable transcription stored with the meeting recording.
 If transcription was turned on for the recording, Stream plays the video with the transcript next to the recording, and shows who is speaking and when as the video plays.

 If recording is turned on, but transcription is turned off, the recording doesn't have a transcript file stored next to it.
 Also, when viewing the recording playback in Stream, captions can't be turned on.